MartianZenMonk/anatta2/readme.md

-THANK YOU VERY MUCH TO MR. Peter Malkin FOR GIVING ME THE VOICEKIT AND CORAL DEV BOARD
+THANK YOU VERY MUCH TO MR. Peter Malkin FOR GIVING ME THE VOICEKIT AND CORAL DEV BOARD ( MONKS PROPERTY )

-THANK YOU VERY MUCH TO MR SUTHEE @ https://www.techtalkthai.com/ FOR GIVING THE ASUS ZENBOOK DUO LAPTOP ( FOR MONKS PROPERTY )
+THANK YOU VERY MUCH TO MR SUTHEE @ https://www.techtalkthai.com/ FOR GIVING THE ASUS ZENBOOK DUO LAPTOP ( MONKS PROPERTY )

 Anatta Meditation Voice For rasberry pi os / ubuntu